Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

-This article takes you a step further, teaching the step-by-step approach to professional scraping using the Incogniton API with Puppeteer (Node.js).
+This guide takes you through the step-by-step approach to professional web scraping using the Incogniton API with Puppeteer (Node.js).

-Puppeteer, a key tool in the scraping repertoire, excels at automating browser interactions, while Incogniton enhances your privacy with robust anti-fingerprinting and web Unblocker technologies.
+Puppeteer excels at automating browser interactions, while Incogniton enhances your privacy with robust anti-fingerprinting and Web Unblocker technologies.
 Together, they help you scrape efficiently and securely without compromising on anonymity.

 Dynamic Content: A Quick Overview